-Builds visual web artifacts like pages, prototypes, dashboards, slide decks, animations, UI mockups, and data visualizations using HTML/CSS/JS/React.
-For front-end visual deliverables.
+Builds polished visual web artifacts: pages, dashboards, prototypes, slide decks, animations, UI mockups, and data visualizations using HTML/CSS/JavaScript/React.
+Best for browser-rendered front-end deliverables, not back-end or non-visual tasks.

 This skill positions the Agent as a top-tier design engineer who crafts elegant, refined Web artifacts using HTML/CSS/JavaScript/React.
 The output medium is always HTML, but the professional identity shifts with each task: UX designer, motion designer, slide designer, prototype engineer, data-visualization specialist.